adharsh-prasad/Robotics-Portfolio/PD-Control-Robotic-Arm/README.md

   - Robust performance demonstrated with disturbance torque simulations.

 - **Optimization**:
+  - Manual fine-tuning was performed for the PD controller gains.
-  - Comparison between traditional tuning methods and Particle Swarm Optimization (PSO) for control parameter tuning.
+  - Further optimization using Particle Swarm Optimization (PSO) can be explored in the [PSO-PD Control Project](https://github.com/adharsh-prasad/Robotics-Portfolio/tree/main/PSO-PD-Control).

 ---